-The younger monastics, then, must respect their elders, and the elders must love their juniors.
-When they address one another, no one should be allowed to do so simply by name: rather, the elders call the younger “sister” or “brother” and the younger members call their elders nonna or nonnus, which are translated as “venerable one”.
-But the abbot and prioress, because we believe that they hold the place of Christ, are to be called “abbot” or “prioress” not for any claim of their own, but out of honour and love for Christ.
-They for their part, must reflect on this and in their behaviour show themselves worthy of such honour.
+The younger monks, then, must respect their seniors, and the seniors must love their juniors.
+When they address one another, no one should be allowed to do so simply by name; rather, the seniors call the younger monks “brother” or “sister” and the younger monks call their elders nonna or nonnus, which are translated as “venerable mother or father”.
+But the abbot, because we believe that they hold the place of Christ, is to be called “lord” and “abbot”, not for any claim of their own, but out of honour and love for Christ.
+They, for their part, must reflect on this, and in their behaviour show themselves worthy of such honour.

-Whenever members meet, the junior asks the elder for a blessing.
-When older members come by, the younger ones rise and offer them a seat and do not presume to sit down unless the older bids them.
-In this way, they do what the words of scripture say: “They should each try to be the first to show respect for the other” (Rom.
+Whenever monks meet, the junior asks the senior for a blessing.
+When older monk come by, the younger rises and offers them a seat, and do not presume to sit down unless the older bids them.
+In this way, they do what the words of Scripture say: “They should each try to be the first to show respect to the other” (Rom.
 12:10).

 In the oratory and at table, the young are kept in rank and under discipline.
 Outside or anywhere else, they should be supervised and controlled until they are old enough to be responsible.

 In this chapter, Benedict ensures that the practice of mutual respect and love between the old and the young is a part of everyday communal life.
 This practice is beyond like and dislike; it is a practice not dependent on how we might feel, nor on what might have been done or not done.
 Consistent practice gives time for grace to work, until what we practice is expressed from the heart.
 The young then respect, the old then love.
 This is not so much ‘fake it till you make it’, more ‘practice till you become it’.
 In this becoming we become ourselves.
 This is what the human and spiritual life is, we participate in our own graced becoming until we become, on earth, something of what God sees us as.